 By updating the classifications and classifying missing lines within the database you will know that your hierarchy is complete and up to date.
-Thus trusting that the information on planograms and floorplans is accurate and up to date.
+This will ensure that the information on planograms and floorplans are accurate and up to date.

 Want to know more about classifying data?
 Read this article on the DotActiv blog here.

 Classifying New Data In A Database

 The below steps are applicable to new data sets that have not been previously classified in the database.